“All Things Possible” FREE to People with Disabilities

-Check out the photos from our last show.
-We put on a show every 3rd Saturday of the month.
+Check out the photos from our stage show.
+We put on a show every month.
 It’s a lot of fun and raises money to help those with disabilities.
 Every show is different!Read More

 Ricky D. Boone will be the “Person of the Week” on WLOS, the ABC affiliate out of Asheville, North Carolina.
 The broadcast will be on the 6 p.m. evening news.

 Interviews for the broadcast were held at Ricky’s store, Magic Central, with author T.J.
 Shimeld and musician Randy Crane.
 The three are all part of the board of directors of The Vanishing Wheelchair, Inc., the non-profit organization that is the publisher of Ricky’s biography, The Four-foot Giant and the Vanishing Wheelchair.
 Footage of illusionist Duane Laflin and other moments of the book release event on January 21 were filmed as well.

 Congratulations, Ricky, on being “Person of the Week.”